 The first interview is a relatively informal affair and should last no longer than thirty minutes.
 The interview will normally be carried out with a Royal Navy careers advisor.

-The Royal Navy Recruiting Test is basically a series of psychometric tests that are designed to assess your ability to perform with the demands of the Royal Navy and your chosen career.
+The Royal Navy Recruiting Test is basically a series of psychometric tests that are designed to assess your ability to perform to the demands of the Royal Navy and your chosen career.
 The tests are a tried and tested method of selection and are extremely accurate in assessing a candidate’s suitability.

 The pass mark required for each role will vary depending on the requirements for each job.
 The test itself will normally be carried out at your local Armed Forces Careers Office and will be under strict timed conditions.

-Once you have completed the test your Armed Forces Careers advisor will discuss your results with you.
+Once you have completed the test, your Armed Forces Careers advisor will discuss your results with you.
 This will normally be on the same day as the test.

 The four different testing areas are as follows: